 Join the Sunriver Music Festival for an abundance of concerts over two lively weeks in August!
 The 42nd season features world-class musicians from all around the nation while also continually creating and nurturing music education programs for Central Oregon’s youth year-round.

 This classical music festival runs August 10-22 with performances at the Sunriver Resort Great Hall, the Tower Theatre in Bend and the Bend Church of the Nazarene.
-Online ticket sales open to the public on June 1, 2019.
+Online ticket sales available.

 Art in the High Desert proudly presents more than 110 nationally acclaimed visual artists in the Old Mill District on August 23-25, 2019.
 Now 10th in the nation!
 Art in the High Desert is a signature annual event in Central Oregon’s thriving art scene.
 Mingle with fellow art lovers among booths of original arts and crafts.
 Get to know the artists showcasing mixed media, photography, jewelry, sculpture, ceramics, glass, printmaking, wood, fiber art, drawing and more.